NCBI-Hackathons/GenomicRobots/README.md

 Need to protect privacy

-Need for a simplistic workflow for retrieving genomic information.
+Need for a simplistic workflow for retrieving genotypic information.

 ## Question: